 - Nuisance animals or animals running at large

-The City of Laurel, Municipal Code prohibits animals to run at large.
+The City of Laurel Municipal Code prohibits animals to run at large.
 The City enforces its Leash Law.
-Please keep your animals safe by keeping them under restraint by leash, confined to premises, or under the effective control of the owner at all times.
+Please keep your animals safe by keeping them under restraint by leash or confined to premises.

 Licensing of animals is handled through the Prince George's County Animal Management Division.
 The law states that "No person shall own, keep or harbor any dog, cat or ferret over the age of four months, unless such dog/cat/ferret is licensed..."
 (Prince George's County Code, Section 3-145).